oracle-livelabs/security/data-safe/api-copy-audit-data/api-copy-audit-data.md

 ## Task 6: Compile the Java file

-The name of the Java file that you compile in this task is `DataSafeRestAPIClientExample.java`.
-Use the `javac` command to compile the file.
+In this task, you use the `javac` command to compile the `DataSafeRestAPIClientExample.java` file.
 The following two variables are already set in Cloud Shell.
 You can use these when compiling and running the Java program.

 - `$OCI_JAVA_SDK_LOCATION` = `/usr/lib64/java-oci-sdk`
 - `$OCI_JAVA_SDK_FULL_JAR_LOCATION` = `/usr/lib64/java-oci-sdk/lib/oci-java-sdk-full-3.2.1.jar`